ThomasVrancken/info9023-mlops/directed_work/03_docker/README.md

 > **Note about deployment** \
 > This lab focuses on containerization fundamentals.
 In the next lab, you will deploy these containers to Google Cloud Run.

-## 1. Understanding virtual environments, virtual machines and containers
+## 1. Understanding virtual environments, virtual machines, and containers

 ### 1.1.
 Virtual environment